DaniaOn/mytxt-editor/README.md

 As a web developer, I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use.

 ## Installation
-Pending MOCK Image and Instalaktions
+Pending MOCK Image, code: database annd install js, heroku  and Instalations

 ## Dependenses
  - IndexedDB